12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

 Depending on the drinker, I have a lot of go-to’s.
-The wheat heavy bourbons tend to dilute easily and — whether disappearing into a cocktail or relaxing into some rocks and water — sort of just become delightful, refreshing, and mellow, even though they technically broke down in total flavor.
+The wheat heavy bourbons tend to dilute easily and — whether disappearing into a cocktail or relaxing into some rocks and water — sort of just becomes delightful, refreshing, and mellow.
 In the summer heat, that might be what someone is looking for.
 Not everyone wants their drink to be an argument with all of their senses.

 The Maker’s line is perfect for this type of drinker.
-They have over-proofed labels now, like the Makers 101 and the Makers Cask strength that still remind you you’re drinking bourbon but have all the wheated softness.
+They have over-proofed labels now, like the Makers 101 and the Makers Cask strength that still reminds you you’re drinking bourbon but have all the wheated softness.

 Wild Turkey Rare Breed